77rn/wrangler/README.md

 - `30s`, `5min`, `2h`, `1d` (day), etc.

 are now handled by the `TimeDuration` class, which converts them into equivalent seconds or milliseconds (depending on the use case).

+## 3. Core Parser Updates

+This update introduces support for `ByteSizeArg` and `TimeDurationArg` in the grammar and parsing logic of the directive language.

+### Summary of Changes

+1. **Directive.g4 Update**
+   - Added new grammar rules: `ByteSizeArg` and `TimeDurationArg`.
+   - Enables parsing of byte size and time duration values.

+2. **Maven Plugin Configuration**
+   - Configured `antlr4-maven-plugin` in `pom.xml`.
+   - Automatically generates lexer and parser classes from grammar.

+3. **ANTLR Code Generation**
+   - Ran `mvn generate-resources` to create updated parser files.

+4. **RecipeVisitor Update**
+   - Implemented `visitByteSizeArg` and `visitTimeDurationArg` methods.
+   - Used `createTokenGroup` and `addToken` to group tokens with source info.

+5. **Token Handling**
+   - ByteSize and TimeDuration token instances are added to `TokenGroup`.
+   - Groups are processed by `RecipeSymbol` for further evaluation.